 Tinnitus and Hearing Damage Claims

 You may be entitled to compensation if your tinnitus – a condition that causes ringing or buzzing in your ears – and hearing loss has been caused by exposure to excessive noise, either at work or due to an accident caused by someone else.
-Our specialist injury solicitors at WINWales deal with all types of tinnitus and hearing damage claims.
-We work hard to negotiate settlements for hearing damage or loss due to negligence.
+The specialist injury solicitors on the WINWales panel deal with all types of tinnitus and hearing damage claims.
+They work hard to negotiate settlements for hearing damage or loss due to negligence.

 Long-term exposure to noise can damage your ears and lead to hearing loss, tinnitus and deafness.
 It can take several years for damage to your ear to be noticed.
 In some cases, the full extent of work-related hearing damage or loss is only known after you retire.
 Hearing loss and other damage to your ear can also be caused by an accident in or outside a workplace, including a traffic accident or explosion.
 Hearing loss is irreversible in many cases and long-term treatment is typically needed.
 People suffering from tinnitus and hearing loss may require surgery or, in most cases, a hearing aid.
 Hearing-related problems also arise from acoustic shock.
 This is often caused by high frequency or high intensity sounds when using a telephone headset.
 Workers who regularly use headsets in call centres and other work environments can suffer from hearing loss, tinnitus and other issues when the volume is too loud.